 Cook Library services include research sources and support, librarian liaisons for each department, and classroom instruction.
 Services for faculty are also provided.

-The Office of Disability Support Services works with faculty and students to provide accommodations for students with disabilities.
+The Office of Accessibility & Disability Services works with faculty and students to provide accommodations for students with disabilities.

 The Office of Student Conduct & Civility Education adjudicates alleged violations of the Code of Student Conduct and, if appropriate, issue sanctions.
 Faculty can contact the office with questions regarding syllabus design related to student conduct and behavioral expectations.
 The office provides faculty consultations for those who see behavior of concern in their classroom and can provide in-class sessions on the topics of civility and ethical decision making.